 Unlike some boroughs, Sligo isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sligo are a mix of both white- and blue-collar jobs.
 Overall, Sligo is a borough of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Sligo who work in food service (11.04%), teaching (9.74%), and healthcare suport services (9.42%).

-Sligo is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Sligo does not have a public transit system used by locals to get to and from work.

-In terms of college education, Sligo is nearly on par with the US average for all cities of 21.84%: 17.28% of adults 25 and older in Sligo have a bachelor's degree or advanced degree.
+The education level of Sligo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.28% of adults 25 and older in Sligo have a college degree.

 The people who call Sligo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sligo residents report their race to be White, followed by Native American.
 Important ancestries of people in Sligo include German, Irish, Dutch, Italian, and English.